How Much Does a Dome House Cost to Build?

 Upgrades and extras include additions to the home aside from the basic building itself.
 Here are some of the most common additions to dome houses:

 Framing arches: $200–$600

 Dome homes can last 500 years or more, depending on what they're made from, the quality of the foundation, and the quality of the build.
-The climate and maintenance also impact its lifespan.
+The home’s climate and maintenance also impact its lifespan.
 Geodesign homes may need some of the individual panels replaced over time, and the seals and joins need close attention.
 For monolithic homes, keep an eye out for cracks in the concrete, as these need patching asap to prevent lasting damage.

 Because they're unconventional, dome homes can be more challenging to sell than standard homes.
 They often stay on the market longer because they're uncommon and require the right sort of buyer.
 However, when the right type of buyer does come along, they tend to snatch up dome homes quickly.